A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 Lion-Hunting In Somali-land

-Lion-Hunting In Somali-land :Also An Account Of Pigsticking The African Wart-Hog by Capt C J Melliss (1895).
+Lion-Hunting In Somali-land:Also An Account Of Pigsticking The African Wart-Hog by Capt C J Melliss (1895).
 A captain in the 9th Bombay Infantry, C J Melliss was a pioneer of those professional soldiers of the Thin Red Line of Empire on Indian duty who found new areas of sport in Somaliland.
 Ranging well inland, Melliss was able to hunt lions and 'pigstick' warthogs, replacing the Indian sport of tiger and wild boar hunting.
 He tells in this book of a day long gone when gentlemen holding the King's commission could pit their rifles against lions in the most primitive conditions, as well as their hand at warthogs with a bamboo and steel lance.
-Available as a 1991 Peter Capstick Library reprint.
+Using a Tolley .500 express with pure-lead solid bullets, the author succeeded in bagging a number of lion and oryx in the woodlands and scrub beyond Barbera..."Each lion, as I walked him up, made a short charge at me through the grass, accompanied by a formidable amount of noise - a deep grunting or roaring, for it is hard to define the noise a lion makes on charging."

 Arthur H Neumann

-Arthur H Neumann (l850 - l907) was an old-time professional elephant hunter from 1893 to 1896 when he travelled from Mombasa, across Mount Kenya to Lake Rudolf.
+Arthur Henry Neumann (l850 - l907) was a British explorer, hunter, soldier, farmer and travel writer, famous for his exploits in Equatorial East Africa.
+He became a professional elephant hunter and ivory trader from 1893 to 1896 when he travelled from Mombasa, across Mount Kenya to Lake Rudolf.

 Elephant Hunting In East Equatorial Africa

 Elephant Hunting In East Equatorial Africa by Arthur H Neumann (1898) is an account of three years ivory hunting under Mount Kenya and among the Ndorobo of the Lorogi Mountains, including a trip to the north end of Lake Rudolph.
-Kindle Version
+Free eBook

 William Cotton Oswell

-With Mungo Murray, William Cotton Oswell made an expedition to the interior of Africa and met with David Livingstone.
-In 1849, the three of them discovered Lake Ngami, for which Livingstone took sole credit.
+With Mungo Murray, William Cotton Oswell made his first expedition to the interior of Africa and met with David Livingstone.
+In 1849, the three of them discovered Lake Ngami, for which Livingstone was said to have taken sole credit.
+In fact Livingstone was a guest on Oswell's and Murray's expedition and never claimed discovery of Lake Ngami.

 William Cotton Oswell, Hunter and Explorer: The Story Of His Life, With Certain Correspondence And Extracts From The Private Journal Of David Livingstone by William Edward Oswell (1900) who was the eldest son of William Cotton Oswell.
 The book contains much on his encounters with buffalo, elephant, rhino and hippo.
 It also contains a considerable amount of information on his friendship and adventures with David Livingstone which led to the discovery of Lake Ngami and the Zambezi River.
-Free eBook
+Vol I Free eBook Vol II Free eBook

 Major P H G Powell-Cotton